Introduction

 404 Not FoundClient ErrorThe requested resource (e.g., a job) could not be found.

-413 Payload Too LargeClient ErrorThe uploaded file exceeds the maximum allowed size (1MB).
+413 Payload Too LargeClient ErrorThe uploaded file exceeds the maximum allowed size.

-429 Too Many RequestsClient ErrorYou have exceeded a rate limit (e.g., too many concurrent jobs or too many requests per hour/day).
+429 Too Many RequestsClient ErrorYou have exceeded a rate limit (concurrent jobs, temporal limits, or polling limits).

 500 Internal Server ErrorServer ErrorSomething went wrong on our end.
 Please try again later.
 If the problem persists, contact support.